grokify/quartz-cron-validator/README.md

 - Supports both command-line arguments and stdin input
 - Perfect for use in shell scripts and CI/CD pipelines
 - Pipe-friendly for Linux/Unix environments
+- Provides `CronValidator.isValidExpression()` static method for programmatic use

 ## Building